The Florida Criminal Process

 Following an arrest, the defendant will be placed through the booking process.
 This is the formal process by which a defendant is entered into the system.
 After the arrest, they will be taken to the police station.
 Their information will be gathered there, including their name, birth date, and physical address.
 The defendant will then be fingerprinted, photographed, and searched.
 Their personal belongings will be taken from them to be cataloged and stored until they are released from custody.

 First Appearance & Pretrial Release

-Within 24 hours of the arrest, the defendant will be taken before a judicial officer by what is known as the "first appearance."
-During this appearance, the judge will inform the defendant of the criminal charges that they are facing.
-The defendant is NOT required to say anything during the first appearance; they are also freely able to communicate with their legal counsel, as well as any family or friends.
+Within 24 hours of the arrest, the defendant will be taken before a judicial officer for their “first appearance.”
+The judge will inform the defendant of the criminal charges that they are facing.
+The defendant is NOT required to say anything during the first appearance.
+They are also freely able to communicate with their legal counsel, as well as any family or friends.
 If the defendant has retained counsel, the first appearance may be postponed to send for counsel.
 If they are unable to afford counsel, the judge will immediately appoint counsel on their behalf.

-During the first appearance, unless the defendant is facing a capital offense, they will be entitled to reasonable pretrial release.
-Bail may be granted by something such as a surety bail bone or a recognizance bond.
-Unless the state has filed a motion for pretrial detention, the court will determine it.
+Unless the defendant faces a capital offense during the first appearance, they will be entitled to appropriate pre-trial release.
+Bail may be granted by something such as a surety bail bond or a recognizance bond.
+Unless the state has filed a motion for pre-trial detention, the court will determine the bond.
 It is the responsibility of the judicial officer to ensure that all defendants are treated fairly while the community remains safe and protected.
-Pre-trial release may also be granted with certain restrictions on travel, with the defendant being placed into another’s custody, as well as any other reasonable conditions.
+Pre-trial release may also be granted with certain restrictions, such as being placed into another’s custody.

 How Thomas & Paulk, P.A.
 Can Help Protect You